Fuqua School of Business – Duke University

 What is the average number of years of work experience for admission to Fuqua's MBA program? (or, What is the average age of a Fuqua student?)

-What is the average starting salary for graduates of the Fuqua MBA program?
+What is the median starting salary for graduates of the Fuqua MBA program?

-The average starting salary for Fuqua MBA graduates is $136,000.
+The median starting salary for Fuqua MBA graduates is $160,055 with a mean signing bonus of $30,000.
 The salary will vary by industry, with consulting and finance jobs generally commanding the higher salaries.

 How long is Fuqua's full-time MBA program?